t2-project/devops/prometheusfiles/README.md

 This is the basic [prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

-It configs prometheus to scrape the endpoint `/actuator/prometheus` at *The Cluster*.
+Makes prometheus scrape the endpoint `/actuator/prometheus` at *The Cluster*.
+And Makes prometheus scrape for the black box exporter on the *The Cluster*.
+It assumes, that the exporters `/probe` endpoint is available from outside *The Cluster*.

+TODO : remember to change this, if i ever manage to put prometheus entirely onto *The Cluster*.

 ## [t2_rule.yml](t2_rule.yml)

 Defines [prometheus recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/).

-Both `reditinstitute:success_failure_rate1m_v1` and `reditinstitute:success_failure_rate1m_v2` try to capture some kind availability, neither really works but `v2` sucks even more than `v1`.
+Currently empty.

 ## [t2_alert.yml](t2_alert.yml)

 Defines [prometheus alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).

-The file contains an alert for when median request latency is too high and two more alerts based on the recording rules mentioned above that suck just as much as those.
+The availability alerts rely on the `probe_success` metric of some (the?) black box exporter.

+The response time alerts rely on quantiles provided by the application under observation.